LC-MS in veterinary medicine sheds light on treatment for hypertension in cats

 No cats were harmed during this study.
 The researchers, however, sustained a number of scratches on their arms and endured endless episodes of ‘hissing harassment’ throughout the duration of the study.

 Nitrogen Generators for LC-MS

 Nitrogen generators are now used in laboratories globally, as a safe and reliable gas supply source alternative to pressurized gas tanks.
 Peak Scientific’s nitrogen generators produce nitrogen gas of up to 99.999% purity.
-Having an on-site nitrogen generator offers the convenience of have nitrogen gas supply on demand, depending on your LC-MS requirements.
+Having an on-site nitrogen generator offers the convenience of having nitrogen gas supply on demand.
 A nitrogen generator also offers the convenience and peace of mind of having a continuous and consistent supply of gas 24/7, without having to order, deliver and place and then replace your cylinder.

 You may also be interested in: